Our Governing Body

 Kara Maylor, Chair of Governors

-Kara Maylor has been a parent governor since 2009.
-She is Chair of Governors and a member of the Curriculum Committee.
-She has four children, three of whom are now in senior school and one who is still at Bathampton Primary School.
-She helps coach the school netball team and runs the school uniform shop.
-Her background is in text book publishing for university business schools, where she was a commissioning editor.
+Kara Maylor has been a parent governor since 2009 and was co-opted to the Governing Body in July 2017.
+She is currently Chair of Governors and a member of the school’s finance committee.
+She has four children, each of whom have attended Bathampton and three currently in senior school.
+She helps coach the school netball team.
+Her background is in text book publishing for university business schools where she was a commissioning editor.
 She currently gives violin and piano tuition and helps her husband in his educational publishing and consulting business.

-Lin King has worked in all aspects of IT in both the public and private sectors, most recently as a project manager.
-She chairs the school’s Personnel Committee.
-She is currently vice-chair of Bathampton Parish Council, where she looks after Planning and Conservation, and she has been its representative on Bathampton Primary School’s governing board since 2009.
+Lin King has worked in all aspects of IT in both the public and private sectors, most recently as a Project Manager.
+She is currently vice-chair of Bathampton Parish Council, where she looks after Planning and Conservation, and has been its representative on Bathampton Primary School governing board since 2009.

 Alison Deane worked as a Systems Analyst and Project Manager before her children were born.
-Her three children have passed through Bathampton Primary School, during which time she has helped out in the library, the ICT suite and on school trips; she is also an SMSA at the school.
-Alison currently chairs both the Premises Committee and the Health and Safety Committee.
+Three children have passed through Bathampton Primary School during which time she has helped out in the library, the ICT suite and on school trips; she is also an SMSA at the school.
+Alison currently chairs the Pupil Support Committee and is a member of the Curriculum and Premises Committee.

 Rev. Jonty Frith